MsangL/distributedManagement/README.md

 This repository contains the data and the formulations related to the paper:

  Mariam Sangaré, Eric Bourreau, Michael Poss.
 A distributed and parallel scheduling method for demand response in energy communities with distributed generation and storage.
-2023 https://hal.science/hal-04188878.
+2023. [pdf](https://hal.science/hal-04188878)]

- "clei.jl" contain the algorith to determine the incentive to demande response called \textbf{Ki} for $i\in {1,2,3,4,5}$.
+ "clei.jl" contain the algorith to determine the incentive to demande response called \textbf{Ki} for $i\in$ {1,2,3,4,5}.

  "afficheLatex.jl" puts the curves in \Latex format.